 - Meet free people and the enslaved, private citizens, and public figures.

 - See items that tell of Kentucky’s most famous – and infamous – citizens: the mirror that hung in Lexington madam Belle Brezing’s parlor; the coat Gov. William Goebel wore the day of his assassination; the pocket watch Abraham Lincoln carried in 1860.

-No matter where you’re from, we’re confident you have a Kentucky connection.
+We’re confident you have a Kentucky connection no matter where you're from.
 Take the “journey” and find yours.

 History Habits Room